 From the day your visa application has been approved, you have 365 days to enter Australia.
 This is good in case you need to push your intended departure date back for any reason.
 But, if you have not entered Australia by day 366, unfortunately, your visa has expired and you can never apply for it again.
 In other words, if you don’t use it, you lose it!

-The Australia Working Holiday visa allows you to move to Australia for up to three years.
-This is because Canadians can get the working holiday visa up to three times!
+The Australia Working Holiday Visa allows you to move to Australia for up to three years.
+This is because Canadians can get a working holiday visa up to three times!
 Initially, with your first working holiday visa, you are granted entry for one year.
 That year starts the day you enter Australia.

 If you wish to extend your working holiday visa for a second year, you are required to complete 88 days of specified work during your first year in Australia.
 Specified work is the term for work done in a regional (non-urban) area of Australia in either fishing, farming, forestry, mining or construction.
 This work must be fully completed before your visa expires.